Jump to Main Contents

 Fees The Observership program is currently free.

-Language Japanese is dominant in NCC.
 The host department/division communicates with visitors in English.
 English proficiency, not only in reading and writing, but in verbal communication, is essential, i.e. IELTS Academic 6.0, TOEFL iBT 60 or equivalent.
-Submission of certificates is not required.

 Reference PDF: English Proficiency Level – Comparison Table (pdf:140KB)